 In this post, I will be focusing on cordless power drills.
 This means that the power source for the drill is a battery, instead of plugged into a power source.
 So, what batteries and chargers you might already have is something to consider, as that will affect the bottom-line price.

-The most recent examples of projects I have made with my power drill are outdoor wooden doormat, wooden light-up star, picture ledge shelf, wood slat bed, barn door, and custom built-ins around a french door.
+The most recent examples of projects I have made with my power drill are outdoor wooden doormat, wooden light-up star, shoe storage bench with a drawer, picture ledge shelf, wood slat bed, barn door, and custom built-ins around a french door.
 Although, I feel a little funny linking to just those, since the power drill is a tool I use for pretty much every project!

 What is a Power Drill Used for?